What are tech packs?

 Why are tech packs important?

-Many brand owners or designers try to skip this process, thinking that it’s an unnecessary expense or waste of time.
+Many brand owners or designers try to skip this process, thinking that it’s an unnecessary expense or a waste of time.

 However, providing photos or sketches and expecting the manufacturer to be able to guess what they want is a recipe for disaster as they may not be happy with their samples.